USRA-STI/gdt-integral/docs/missions/integral/time.rst

 Integral Mission Epoch  (:mod:`gdt.missions.integral.time`)
 *****************************************************************

-The Intehral Mission epoch, also called the Integral Mission Elapsed Time (MET) is the number of seconds elapsed since 2000-01-01 00:00:00.000 TT, including leap seconds.
+The Integral Mission epoch, also called the Integral Mission Elapsed Time (MET) is the number of seconds elapsed since 2000-01-01 00:00:00.000 TT, including leap seconds.
 We have defined a specialized epoch to work with Astropy ``Time`` objects so that Integral MET can be easily converted to/from other formats and time